gitkraken/gitkraken-client-docs/gitkraken-client/commit-signing-with-gpg.md

 ---

 title: Commit Signing
-description: Learn how to sign your commits in GitKraken Client
+description: Learn how to sign your commits in GitKraken Desktop
 taxonomy:
     category: gitkraken-client